Integrate with BigPanda

 - Select or search for the desired integration.

 You can filter the list of available integrations by type by selecting the desired type at the top or by entering a search term in the top right.
-If you don't see the tool you use, consider using the Alerts REST API, Email Parser, or contact BigPanda support.
+If you don't see the tool you use, consider using the Alerts REST API, Email Parser, or contact your BigPanda Account Manager.

 - Follow the instructions to install and configure your integration.
 Some configuration in the desired tool may be necessary.